 This is an idea proposed in 2023 as a Cambridge Computer Science Part II project, and has been completed by Gediminas Lelešius.
-It was supervised by Anil Madhavapeddy as part of my Personal Containers project.
+It was supervised by Anil Madhavapeddy as part of the Personal Containers project.

 The original goal of the project was to improve the resilience of the distributed social networking protocol "ActivityPub", by caching the content on multiple instances and serving them in case the origin instance goes down.
 The project uses public-key cryptography to ensure data integrity, build a network of public key servers and verifiers and use that consensus instead of relying on individual servers to provide trustworthy data.
 The core deliverable is a key server gathering and serving public keys, a verifier checking the entries of that server, and a modified Mastodon server rescuing failed ActivityPub requests using an external key server.